aspose-html-cloud/aspose-html-cloud-dotnet/docs/TranslationApi.md

 <a name="GetTranslateDocument"></a>
 # **GetTranslateDocument**
-> AsposeStreamResponse GetTranslateDocument(name, srcLang, resLang, storage, folder)
+> StreamResponse GetTranslateDocument(name, srcLang, resLang, storage, folder)

 Translate the HTML document specified by the name from default or specified storage.